jeremytregunna/ruby-trello/README.md

 [Full API documentation](http://www.rubydoc.info/gems/ruby-trello).

+Full Disclosure: This library is mostly complete, if you do find anything missing or not functioning as you expect it to, please just create an issue.

+## Requirements

+Use the newest version for Ruby 2.1.0 or newer support.
+Use version 1.3.0 or earlier for Ruby 1.9.3 support.
+Use version 1.4.x or earlier for Ruby 2.0.0 support.

+Ruby 2.7.0 or newer only works with Rails 2.2.0 or newer.

 ## Installation

 ```
 # gem install ruby-trello
 ```

-Full Disclosure: This library is mostly complete, if you do find anything missing or not functioning as you expect it to, please just create an issue.

-Supports Ruby 2.1.0 or newer.

-Use version 1.3.0 or earlier for Ruby 1.9.3 support.
-Use version 1.4.x or earlier for Ruby 2.0.0 support.

-Ruby 2.7.0 or newer only works with Rails 2.2.0 or newer.

 ## Configuration